Jurickson Profar Player Props: Rockies vs. Padres

-Jurickson Profar makes his season debut when the Colorado Rockies battle the San Diego Padres and Nick Martinez at PETCO Park, Friday at 9:40 PM ET.
+Jurickson Profar makes his season debut when the Colorado Rockies face the San Diego Padres and Seth Lugo at PETCO Park, Sunday at 4:10 PM ET.

 Jurickson Profar Game Info & Props vs. the Padres